Light pollution in Hong Kong: Background

 A Symphony of Lights, a show for tourists, has been criticised for contributing to light pollution.

 Effects

 On neighbourhoods

 In heavily mixed residential developments such as Mong Kok and Sham Shui Po, some residents have trouble sleeping as they have strong neon lights shining through their bedroom windows, emitted by billboards.
 Some precincts have been described as being lit up like football stadiums.

 On human beings

-Excessive amounts of light can disrupt the biological clock (Circadian rhythm) of humans and affect their brains and hormone functions.
+Excessive amounts of light can disrupt the circadian rhythm of humans, which affects some physiological process, including brain wave patterns, hormone production, and cell regulation.
+The disruption of the circadian rhythm is shown to cause depression and other mood disorders in humans, as well as cardiovascular diseases, and cancers.
+Increased rates in breast cancer have been linked to the exposure to artificial light at night (ALAN).

-On the environment
+On animals

+Light pollution has a significant effect on flora and fauna.
+Excess artificial light can change the night habits, such as reproduction and migration, of nocturnal animals.
 In the remote Sai Kung countryside, the light emitted from large LED billboards in the city can affect the reproduction of fireflies, an insect that relies on light signals to mate.
 According to the Hong Kong Entomological Society chairman Yiu Vor, they emit their signal less frequently, affecting their survival.